muf002/oasys-patient-notes-api/README.md

 ## Testing Strategy

 Tests are split into two layers:

 - **Unit tests** (`tests/unit/`) — test service and business logic in isolation using mocked repositories.
-No database, no HTTP.
-This covers all service methods (notes, patients, sessions, providers), JWT authentication paths (valid token, malformed token, unknown provider), schema validation rules, and the full pipeline state machine including failure branches and transcript preservation.
+This covers all service methods, JWT authentication paths, schema validation rules, and the full pipeline state machine including failure branches and transcript preservation.
 - **Integration tests** (`tests/integration/`) — test full request/response cycles against a real PostgreSQL 16 instance spun up automatically via `testcontainers`.
 These verify routing, dependency wiring, HTTP status codes, and cross-provider data isolation.
 Auth is bypassed via `app.dependency_overrides` since the JWT decode path is already covered by unit tests.

-The boundary is intentional: business logic and auth correctness belong in unit tests (fast, no infrastructure, precise assertions); HTTP contracts and data isolation belong in integration tests (real DB, real queries, proves the layers wire together correctly).
+The boundary is intentional: business logic and auth correctness belong in unit tests; HTTP contracts and data isolation belong in integration tests.

 Run all tests with:
 ```bash